 Another great feature of this microwave is its three-speed fan with grease and charcoal filters, so it freshens up your kitchen as you cook.
 There aren’t too many microwaves that can do that.
 Furthermore, this model improves on the previous one (KMHS120ESS) with KitchenAid's "PrintShield" coating that's made specially for stainless steel; it helps resist stains and smudges.

 Dimensions (LxWxH): 30 x 16.25 x 17.25 inches | Capacity: 2 cubic feet | Wattage: 1000 W

 Related: The Best Microwaves

-Best Convection: LG LMVH1711ST 1.7-Cubic Foot Over-the-Range Convection Microwave
+Best Convection: LG LMVH1711ST 1.7 Cu.
+Ft.
+Over-the-Range Convection Microwave Oven

 Does your current microwave overcook or undercook food?
 This model is designed to help you get it right and take the guesswork out of cooking.
 It features humidity-sensing technology that determines when your food is ready and automatically shuts off.
 So you can say goodbye to dry chicken and cold fish.